Nevenall/sufficient-reason/System/Paradox (working).md

         - escaping quiet
       - permanent paradox

-### Paradox Complication
+### The Paradox Complication

-  Each mage has a complication which represents their personal accumulation of paradox, like a static charge waiting to be discharged.
-You earn Paradox when you attempt vulgar feats and when reality resists your workings.
+  Each mage has a single complication which represents their personal accumulation of paradox, growing and waiting to discharge.

-  - Vulgar feats, successful or not, setup up your paradox complication.
-Or set it to d4 if you had none.
+#### Detecting Paradox

+  The size of a mage's Paradox complication can be detected with a Prime 1 effect.

+#### Paradox Hinders Magick

+  When resisting a mage's workings reality adds that mage's Paradox complication to it's dice pool.

+  If mage's are performing a group working, each mage is responsible for a part of the overall effect and each mage will be resisted separately.

+#### Gaining Paradox

-  - Resisted feats, set your paradox complication equal to your attempted effect die, or set up your paradox if the effect die was less.
+  When reality resists a feat, set your paradox complication equal to the size of effect dice you attempted.
+If the effect die is equal to or less than your current paradox, step up your paradox instead.

-  - Failing a vulgar feat means you suffer both, so beware.
+  When you atttempt vulgar magick in front of sleeper witnesses, your paradox is stepped up once regardless of whether your feat succeeds or fails.

+  Attempting vulgar magick without sleeper witnesses doesn't automatically earn your paradox, but it is still dangerous.

+#### Losing Paradox

+  There are some ways to help deal with paradox.
+A familiar can share the burden with a mage, or a Prime effect can be used to trigger a paradox backlash in a controlled environment.
+But there are no known ways of removing or avoiding paradox.

+  Paradox will continue to build up until it all discharges in a single event known as a backlash.

 ### Backlash

-  Accumulated Paradox makes magick more difficult by granting reality an extra trait for resisting, but the true danger of Paradox is when it discharges in a backlash that rends at the fabric of a mage's being.
-When a backlash occurs all of a mage's paradox suddenly pours into their pattern in a cascade that either marks them with a weird or traps them in the dreaded quiet.
+  A backlash is a discharge that rends at the fabric of a mage's being.
+When it occurs all of a mage's accumulated paradox energy suddenly pours into their pattern in a cascade that either marks them with a weird or traps them in the dreaded quiet.

   Realty can be strangely capricious about when exactly a backlash occurs.
-They can happen any time, but often happen at the worst possible momements; such as when a mage's feat has failed and they've suddenly accumulated a signifigant amount of paradox.
+They can happen any time, but usually happen at the worst possible momements; such as when a mage's working was resisted and they've suddenly accumulated a signifigant amount of paradox.

+  There are four possible effects of a backlash, and whenever your mage experiences one you, the player, much choose two of the effects to inflict upon your mage.
+Some of them can be chosen twice.

+#### Burn

+  When the energies of paradox burn through your flesh and mind.

+#### Permenant Paradox

+  When your patttern is forever twisted into an offence against reality.

+#### Weirds

+  When reality marks you as the other.
+Spoiling milk and wilting plants in your presence, for example.

+#### Quiet

+  A strange state where, from the outside a mage appears to be brain dead or in deep coma, but to the mage, the are trapped in some strange and fantastic realm.

+  ?
+    Does your avatar follow you into quiet? or is it more interesting if you are without access to your magick? maybe that's what a quiet is, separating you from your avatar.
+Maybe it's the avatar that is truely lost in quiet.
+    It's like the egyptian two soul kind of action.
+  ?

   Paradox  | Duration          | Scope of backlash :-------:|:-----------------:|:------------------